lillap/trivia-quiz-app/README.md

 # trivia-game-app

 ## About
 A web application built with the framework Vue.js.
-The application is a trivia game consisting of 10 questions, where the result is displayed by the end of the trivia quiz.
+The application is a trivia quiz consisting of 10 questions, where the total score, the questions, the user's answers and the correct answers are displayed by the end of the trivia quiz.

 * The API used in the project can be found at  https://opentdb.com/api_config.php